chaoszhang/ASTER/README.md

 Q: I have gene trees with branch lengths and Bootstrap/Baysian supports and I know that horizontal gene transfers and hybridizations are rare.

-A: I recommend **Weighted ASTRAL - hybrid**.
+A: I recommend **Weighted ASTRAL**.
 It utilizes branch lengths and supports to improve accuracy.

-Q: I have gene trees but they do not satisfy the requirements for Weighted ASTRAL - hybrid.
+Q: I have gene trees but they do not satisfy the requirements for wASTRAL.

-A: You can still use **ASTRAL**.
-By the way, this version of ASTRAL is also useful for finding the supertree.
+A: You can still use **ASTRAL4**.
+By the way, ASTRAL4 is also useful for finding the supertree.

 # ACKNOWLEGEMENT
 ASTER code uses Regularized Incomplete Beta Function by Lewis Van Winkle under zlib License.
 Code is contributed by Chao Zhang supervised by Siavash Mirarab and Rasmus Nielsen.